archit2112/AGLCodingChallenge/README.md

 About the Project-

-This is a Java client that consumes a web service and processes the data returned by the service.
+1. This is a Java client that calls a web service, parses the returned JSON object and outputs a list of all the cats in alphabetical order under a heading of the gender of their owner.
+2. The code has been made generic and modular resulting in efficient code reuse.
+3. Comments have been added throughout the project to enhance readability and maitainability of code.
+4. Java's Collection Framework has been used to handle JSON objects.
+5. Unit tests have been written using JUnit Library.

 # Frameworks/Tools Used